We know, there are A LOT of restaurants on West 7th. We did our best to break them down into categories for you.

 Cafe Astoria is the most Instagrammable place in Saint Paul (or so it seems).
-Since opening in early 2017, the charming shop has delighted patrons with beautiful smoothie bowls and extravagant specialty drinks like the 24k latte.
+Since opening in early 2017, the charming shop has delighted patrons with beautiful smoothie bowls, tasty crepes and extravagant specialty drinks like the 24k latte.

 Day By Day Cafe

 Voted City Pages best neighborhood cafe in 2015, Day By Day is a good place to start any morning (or afternoon, as breakfast is served all day).
 Did we mention they have an outdoor patio with a koi fish pond?